-When should a call to the doctor about sleepwalking be considered?
+When should I call the doctor about my child’s sleepwalking?

 Consider calling your doctor if any of the following occur:

-- The episodes are frequent, severe or potentially injurious.
+- The episodes are frequent, severe or could injure your child.

 - The sleepwalker gets repeatedly injured during events.